 As with the Thief, in more civilized areas, there will be a Wizards Guild, or Magicians Guild, or something of the kind.
 Becoming a member may prove to be a useful way to gain access to a half-decent library.

-At lower levels, the Magic-user is in possession of a finite resource, some spells are powerful, and others have very precise uses.
-Ultimately, once used, the spell is gone.
+At lower levels, the Magic-user is in possession of a finite resource, some spells are powerful but others have very precise uses.
+Spellcasting as a Magic-user is about resource management and understanding once a spell is used, the spell is gone for some time.

 The following values make up a 1st to 5th Level Magic-user Saving Throw matrix: